We originally and briefly wrote about the German Shepherd Husky mix in our article 15 Most Popular German Shepherd Mix and Hybrid Dogs.

 It is realistic to potty train a puppy within a month (between 8 to 12 weeks old), but it may take longer depending on a few factors – be patient and persistent.

 You need to do your research before you consider buying a German Shepherd Husky mix puppy from breeders.
-You want to make sure the breeder is reputable, experienced and the dog’s health is a priority in the breeding process.

 a) How Much Does A German Shepherd Husky Mix Cost?